 - A signature field – Allowing model’s to sign release forms online, without having to printing them out will save some time and resources.

 Publishing this form online makes your workflow a lot easier.
 You can collect all of your waivers in WordPress and store the entries in the backend.
 That way, you don’t have to carry a bunch of pens and paper to every photo shoot.

-A model release form is a legal document.
-We can’t give you a full template for the contents of your terms and conditions, so we recommend that you check with legal counsel in your country to find out exactly what you need to include on your form.
+We recommend that you check with a legal counsel in your country to find out exactly what you need to include in the terms and conditions of your model release form.